top of page

 Exercise: Allow all your thoughts

-Sit in meditation and observe your thoughts,
+Sit in meditation and observe your thoughts.

 Do not try to switch your mind off.
-Do not try to control your mind.
-Let it be.
-Thoughts are fluid, fluid.

-Like emotions thoughts come and go.
 Accept all your thoughts, don’t hold on to any.

 Radically intend to accept all your thoughts.